Increasing Audiobook Engagement 150% Through Native Playback Design

 High fidelity

-Because we were shipping on two platforms, I designed for consistency without fighting native conventions.
+Despite shipping on two platforms, I designed for consistency.
 I kept the interaction model aligned across iOS and Android while respecting OS-specific patterns where they mattered.
 To bridge the two design languages, I designed a shared icon set that sat between SF Symbols and Material iconography and validated recognizability through testing.
 For system-familiar actions like share, cast, and minimizing the player, I used each platform’s conventional icons and behaviors already established elsewhere in the app.

 Mini-Player Control Exploration